What is it: Pokémon

 • Based on: Pokémon video games

 The Pokémon anime is known for its engaging narrative and charismatic characters.
 Ash Ketchum, the protagonist, is accompanied by his friends, such as Misty and Brock, who are also Pokémon trainers.
-Together, they face the villain Team Rocket, made up of Jessie, James and Meowth, who try to steal Pokémon and cause mayhem.
-The series is structured into arcs that explore different regions of the Pokémon world, each with its own Pokémon species, gym leaders, and unique challenges.
-This diversity keeps the series fresh and interesting, attracting new viewers and longtime fans alike.
+Together, they face the villainous Team Rocket, composed of Jessie, James, and Meowth, who try to steal Pokémon and cause chaos.
+The series is structured in arcs that explore different regions of the Pokémon world, each with its own unique Pokémon species, gym leaders, and challenges.
+This diversity keeps the series fresh and interesting, attracting both new viewers and long-time fans.

-In addition to the anime, the Pokémon franchise includes a series of films that expand the stories and characters of the Pokémon universe.
-The films often feature Ash and his friends on epic adventures, often involving legendary Pokémon and threats that put the world in danger.
+In addition to the anime, the Pokémon franchise includes a series of films that expand on the stories and characters of the Pokémon universe.
+The films generally feature Ash and his friends on epic adventures, often involving legendary Pokémon and threats that endanger the world.
 These films are released in sync with new seasons of the anime, creating a continuous cycle of content that keeps fans engaged.
-The quality of the films' animation and soundtrack are also frequently praised, contributing to the franchise's enduring popularity.
+The animation quality and soundtrack of the films are also frequently praised, contributing to the franchise's enduring popularity.

-Pokémon's cultural impact is undeniable.
-Since its launch, the franchise has become a global phenomenon, influencing generations of fans around the world.
-The collectible card game, which allows players to build their own decks and battle each other, has also become a hit, with tournaments held in various parts of the world.
-Additionally, the mobile game Pokémon GO, released in 2016, brought a new dimension to the Pokémon experience by allowing players to capture Pokémon in the real world using augmented reality technology.
+The cultural impact of Pokémon is undeniable.
+Since its launch, the franchise has become a global phenomenon, influencing generations of fans worldwide.
+The collectible card game, which allows players to build their own decks and battle against each other, has also become a success, with tournaments held in various parts of the world.
+Furthermore, the mobile game Pokémon GO, released in 2016, brought a new dimension to the Pokémon experience, allowing players to capture Pokémon in the real world using augmented reality technology.
 This innovation revitalized interest in the franchise and attracted new fans.

-In terms of merchandising, Pokémon is one of the most profitable franchises in history.
-Products ranging from toys, clothing, accessories and even food have the Pokémon brand.
-The popularity of Pokémon, such as Pikachu, Charizard and Eevee, has made them pop culture icons.
-Events like the Pokémon World Championships and fan conventions like the Pokémon World Festival bring together thousands of enthusiasts, celebrating their passion for Pokémon.
-The fan community is vibrant and active, with forums, social media groups and local events that promote interaction between fans.
+In terms of merchandising, Pokémon is one of the most lucrative franchises in history.
+Products ranging from toys, clothing, and accessories to food bear the Pokémon brand.
+The popularity of Pokémon, such as Pikachu, Charizard, and Eevee, has made them pop culture icons.
+Events like the Pokémon World Championships and fan conventions, such as the Pokémon World Festival, bring together thousands of enthusiasts, celebrating their passion for Pokémon.
+The fan community is vibrant and active, with forums, social media groups, and local events that promote interaction among fans.